 Why do alkyl halides undergo hydrolysis?

-Similarly, you may ask, why do alkyl halides undergo hydrolysis more easily than aryl halides?
+Accordingly, why do alkyl halides undergo hydrolysis more easily than aryl halides?

 Alkyl halides undergo hydrolysis more easily than aryl halides because aryl halides have a partial double bond of c-x character which is difficult to split.
 This double bond is not present in alkyl halides and so, they are easily hydrolysed.